 Human rights lawyers call for judicial inquiry into gay and transgender hate crimes

-Australian Lawyers for Human Rights (ALHR) has called on the NSW Parliament to adopt all recommendations of the Standing Committee on Social Issues’ report, as reported in The Australian today, on gay and transgender hate crimes.
+Australian Lawyers for Human Rights (ALHR) has called on the NSW Parliament to adopt all recommendations of the Standing Committee on Social Issues’ report on gay and transgender hate crimes.

-ALHR President Kerry Weste said, “The Final Report on gay and transgender hate crimes between 1970 and 2010, expected to be tabled in May, will mark an important but sad point in the LGBT community’s journey towards truth and justice.
+ALHR President Kerry Weste said, “The Final Report on gay and transgender hate crimes between 1970 and 2010 marks an important but sad point in the LGBT community’s journey towards truth and justice.
 For too long, the LGBT community has suffered brutal and violent human rights violations at the hands of groups within society, and yet has not benefited from appropriate responses from police and justice agencies.”

 “If, as reported, the Final Report rightly recommends a judicial commission of inquiry with full investigative powers to look into the responses of the NSW justice system during the 1970s, 80s, 90s and 2000s, ALHR will be fully supportive of this as an initial move to correct a time when gays, lesbians and transgender people were targeted for killings, bashings and robberies.”